 Do you have sensitive teeth?
 If so, you may be part of the majority.
 Many of our patients express discomfort related to temperature sensitivity.
 Whether your teeth are sensitive to hot, cold, acid, sugar, brushing or flossing, you don’t have to suffer.
-Below we’ve compiled some ways to prevent and treat sensitive teeth, thanks to the ADA, Colgate and more.
+Below we’ve compiled some causes of sensitive teeth along with ways to prevent and treat sensitive teeth, thanks to the ADA, Colgate and more.

 Why do I have sensitive teeth?

-Your teeth could be sensitive due to trauma, decay, genetics, diet, or hygiene habits.
+Causes of sensitive teeth for many is largely attributed to trauma, decay, genetics, diet, or hygiene habits.

 - Tooth decay and cavities